-Core B: Biospecimen and Pathology Resources Service
+Core B: Leveraging Biospecimen and Pathology Resources for Discovery and Innovation

 This service coordinates the distribution of cancer specimens donated by patients.
 The facility characterizes these specimens through genomic and other analyses and generates reagents that can be used to probe kidney cancer biology.
 For instance, kidney cancer samples from patients are transplanted into the kidney of mice, where they grow to form human cancer in mice.

-Core C: Data Analytics Facility
+Core C: Data Analytics Support

 This facility offers a centralized research design and data analysis platform that brings together the required expertise in biostatistics, bioinformatics, clinical trials, and data management for the SPORE investigators.
 A centerpiece is Kidney Cancer Explorer, an online database that links cancer specimens to clinical and genomic information.

-Core D: Translational Imaging Service
+Core D: Imaging Innovations in Translational Research

 This Core provides imaging (radiology) services for the evaluation of kidney cancer in patients and animal models.
 It supports a web-based centralized archive for all projects.

 Patient advocates provide a patient-focused perspective to the SPORE investigators and projects.

 Debbie Harvey, a senior administrator, provides much-valued administrative assistance that supports the whole SPORE program.